John-Weymark/John-Weymark.github.io/_pages/research.md

 weak restrictions on the domain of a strategy-proof social choice function are identified that ensure that its range is bounded.
 Domain restrictions for which strategy-proofness also implies that the option sets of the social choice function are compact are also identified.
-To illustrate the usefulness of these results, it is shown how a theorem about generalized median voter schemes due to Barberà, Massó, and Serizawa can be established without their assumption that the range of a social choice function is compact provided that the tops of the preferences are not restricted to be nite.
+To illustrate the usefulness of these results, it is shown how a theorem about generalized median voter schemes due to Barberà, Massó, and Serizawa can be established without their assumption that the range of a social choice function is compact provided that the tops of the preferences are not restricted to be nite.
 <br>
 <br>
-2. John A. Weymark, “<a class="hover" href="https://john-weymark.github.io/files/Godwin Backward Induction 052324.pdf" target="_blank">William Godwin: An Early Practitioner of Backward Induction,”/a>,” May 2024.
+2. John A. Weymark, “<a class="hover" href="https://john-weymark.github.io/files/Godwin Backward Induction 052324.pdf" target="_blank">William Godwin: An Early Practitioner of Backward Induction</a>,” May 2024.
 <br>
     <i> Abstract:</i> In commenting on the method employed when he composed his 1794 novel, <i> </i>Caleb
 Williams</a>i>, William Godwin said that he developed the plot and prepared outlines